faustas/mazetvsite/README.md

 # Maze TV API test project for next.js

-This little test project is just for learning purpposes and to try some techniques.
+This little test project is just for learning purposes and to try some techniques.
+The main idea is bas ed on the introduction from the next.js website.

+Some additional ideas have been added like:
+- SASS support

 ## Commands